vyos/vyos-documentation/docs/configuration/firewall/ipv4.rst

 Matching criteria
 =================

-There are a lot of matching criteria against which the package can be tested.
+There are a lot of matching criteria against which the packet can be tested.

 .. cfgcmd:: set firewall ipv4 forward filter rule <1-999999>
    connection-status nat [destination | source]